cuternetes/MCSpot-DiscordBot/README.md

 - The bot is optimized for low-memory instances (e.g., t3a.nano).
 - The systemd service will auto-restart the bot if it crashes.
 - Make sure your AWS credentials and permissions are set up properly.
+- The SSH key for the EC2 instance is saved in `~/.ssh/` (e.g., `/home/youruser/.ssh/`).
+- If running as a systemd service, ensure the service user has access to this directory and file.

 ---